 Strategy 10.1: Establish new community facilities in appropriate locations in the plan area.

-Action 10.1.1: Investigate means, including funding for development, operations and maintenance costs, to establish a community facility in the pPlanning aArea.
+Action 10.1.1: LCVA will investigate means, including funding for development, operations and maintenance costs, to establish a community facility in the pPlanning aArea.
 Such a facility may include but not be limited to a park, a local history center, recreational facilities for sports, and a multipurpose community meeting center.
 Coordinate efforts to apply County resources to local facilities as described in SGMP Chapter 12.

-Action 10.1.2: Investigate options including but not limited to linking public facilities with acquisition and management of County Open Space properties and /or other lands held by public agencies within the planning area.
+Action 10.1.2: LCVA will investigate options including but not limited to linking public facilities with acquisition and management of County Open Space properties and /or other lands held by public agencies within the planning area.
 Coordinate efforts to apply County resources to local facilities as described in SGMP Chapter 6.

-Action 10.1.3: Investigate mechanisms available to include public recreational facilities in new development and/or local funding mechanisms to support maintenance of community facilities.
+Action 10.1.3: LCVA will investigate mechanisms available to include public recreational facilities in new development and/or local funding mechanisms to support maintenance of community facilities.
 Coordinate efforts to apply County resources to local facilities as described in SGMP Chapters 6 and 12.

-Action 10.1.4 Ensure that all proposed community facilities shall be designed through consultation with a representative community body and shall include low water use design, energy efficient construction, passive solar features, and low-maintenance design.
+Action 10.1.4: County Planning Staff and the LCVA will ensure that all proposed community facilities shall be designed through consultation with a representative community body and shall include low water use design, energy efficient construction, passive solar features, and low-maintenance design.

 Strategy 10.2: Expand the scope of community services available in the plan area.

-Action 10.2.1: Develop a one or more message board(s)s for the Community Organization to use for announcements of development projects to facilitate greater public notification and review of proposed development in the Pplanning aArea.
+Action 10.2.1: LCVA will develop a one or more message board(s)s for the Community Organization to use for announcements of development projects to facilitate greater public notification and review of proposed development in the Pplanning aArea.
 Such board(s) could be placed in centrally located spot(s) within the pPlanning aArea and be used by the Community Organization for public notification procedures as outlined in this Plan.
 A message board or kiosk shall be included at the community center.
 Coordinate efforts to apply County resources as described in SGMP Chapter 14.

-Action 10.2.2: Develop a commercial kitchen for community use.
+Action 10.2.2: LCVA will develop a commercial kitchen for community use.

-Action 10.2.3: Develop a permanent funding source for community outreach, including announcement board signs, community website expansion and maintenance, community newsletters, and other informational programs.
+Action 10.2.3: LCVA will develop a permanent funding source for community outreach, including announcement board signs, community website expansion and maintenance, community newsletters, and other informational programs.

 Governance